-Our two-year fellowship training program in endocrinology, metabolism and diabetes is aimed at providing intense training and experience such that the fellows on graduation:
+Our two-year fellowship training program in endocrinology, diabetes and metabolism is aimed at providing intense training and experience such that the fellows on graduation:

 They will be able to clinically manage common endocrine conditions, diabetes, metabolic syndrome, obesity and osteoporosis, and thyroid diseases in particular.
 In addition, they will be able to manage conditions related to hypothalamic, pituitary adrenal, and gonadal problems in general.